Skip to main content

 Comfort Promise: Anna's story

-Anna Beach had such severe needle phobia, it interfered with receiving vaccinations and having important lab tests done.
-Now thanks to Children’s Mercy’s Comfort Promise, an initiative to help kids cope with needle procedures, Anna is no longer afraid!
+Anna had such severe needle phobia, it interfered with receiving vaccinations and having important lab tests done.
+Now thanks to our Comfort Promise, Anna is no longer afraid!

 Meet Anna